markjnkim/es_mod/02-css/content/lesson-2-flexbox.md

 When building layouts using HTML and CSS, it is important to understand what the content of the layout is going to be, but it is a more important skill to understand how to take the mock-up of the layout and understand how all of this content can be placed in containers and laid out to match it.

 In the outlined mock-up above, we can see a rough example of how the hero section of our site can be laid out on the overall page.
-We don't even need to worry about what is happening in each of those boxes with white outlines, all we need to do is worry about the boxes themselves.
+We don't even need to worry about what is happening in each of those boxes with purple outlines, all we need to do is worry about the boxes themselves.
 Think of it as us creating a game plan for what we want to do before we do it so we can visualize our problem and stay on track.

 > **Urkel Says:** The practice of sketching the outline of a page's layout is called "wireframing" and it is used throughout all of web development.